-Woman in texting suicide case was 'intoxicated' by antidepressants, doctor says
+Suicide text trial hears of antidepressant use

 'My life's a joke'

-Roy's body was found July 13, 2014, in his parked truck in a Kmart parking lot in Fairhaven, nearly 40 miles from his home.
+Roy's body was found July 13, 2014, a day after his suicide in his parked truck in a Kmart parking lot in Fairhaven, nearly 40 miles from his home.

 Over the course of many texts to Carter about depression and hopelessness, Roy spoke often of killing himself and going to heaven, Breggin said.